-1. Admissions teams will google you
+1. Admissions teams will Google you

-Make sure your profile, posts, and comments show that you’ll contribute to a positive team morale.
+Make sure your profile, posts, and comments show that you’ll contribute to positive team morale.
 Good sportsmanship can go a long way.

 Yes, even places like grocery stores will check a prospective employee’s social media.
 What you post can say a lot about who you are as a worker.